haroonahmad12/MVST--Test/README.md

 ## Deployed Version

 The Project was depolyed using Netlify.
+On the main screens you have to select if you want to search for a Repository or a User.

+You have a search bar in both options to make the query.
+In User Profile you can search for the user Repositories.

 Althought it requires some obvious fixes, it is still somewhat reponsive, it works well on mobile or tablets.
 The Final version was compiled without any errors or warnings.